indicatorAlberta Lifestyle

 Avoid overspending and enjoy your holiday traditions with these tips to help you manage your money, no matter how you celebrate.

-By ATB Financial 2 December 2022 3 min read
+By ATB Financial 14 November 2023 3 min read

 Whether your holiday traditions involve gathering around the menorah, the kinara, the Christmas tree or something all your own, we’ve gathered practical tips to manage your holiday spending.

-1. Create a holiday budget and stick to it.
+1. Create a holiday budget and stick to it

 Making a clear holiday budget minimizes the chance of overspending.
 First, make a list of all your purchases, including gifts (or gelt or zawadi), food, beverages, decorations, ceremonial items, travel and other holiday expenses.
 Then break down how much you can spend for each item.
 Once you’ve made a budget, check in after each holiday purchase to stay on track.